Most courses will fit within these dates, with breaks as shown. However, tutors may negotiate changes with individual groups.

 In order to continually improve our service, we want your views, whether your comments are positive or negative.
 We will always take these seriously, and investigate thoroughly any issues that are brought to our attention.

-If you would like to read our Policy statement, please click on the link to Comments and Complaints.
+If you would like to read our Policy statement, please click on the link to our Policies page.
 If you would like to make a complaint or comment, please contact us, or use the form and send it to us at our Oakham Enterprise Park address, marked for the attention of the Information, Advice and Guidance Officer (IAGO).

 ICT Code of Conduct